Video decoding configuration

 Pros/cons of H264

-H264 has been around for quiet some time, but is still a widely used format.
-It is fast to encode, takes reasonably small space, and is fast to decode (depending on bitrate).
+H264 has been around for quite some time, but it is still a widely used format.
+It is fast to encode, takes reasonably little space, and is fast to decode depending on bitrate.
 However, the specs limit H264 to 4K videos.
 You are allowed to go beyond that, to for instance encode a 4K 3D side-by-side video with H264, ending up with a 8Kx2K video.

 C-Play will load and play this video.
-However, even if you specifed the use of a GPU decoding library (such as nvdec), the GPU will not allow that video to be decoded, as it is outside the specifications.
-So C-Play will play it utilizing the cpu decoder, which is not a restricted.
+However, even if you specified the use of a GPU decoding library such as nvdec, the GPU will not allow that video to be decoded because it is outside the specification.
+So C-Play will play it using the CPU decoder, which is not restricted in the same way.

 Pros/cons of H265

-H265 is a bit newer format, and the premier format for streaming 4K content and beyond.
-While it takes longer time to encode, it produces higher quality for smaller bitrate, and does smaller files then H264, with the same quality.
+H265 is a newer format and a premier choice for streaming 4K content and beyond.
+While it takes longer to encode, it produces higher quality at smaller bitrates and results in smaller files than H264 at the same quality.

 However, H265 is much more complex to decode, and you might notice that if you try to play H265 files on the CPU with C-Play, it struggles a bit.
 However, the structure of H265 makes it much more suitable to be better decoded on the GPU.
 And the resolution specification of H265 goes up to 8K, meaning that a GPU decoding library (such as nvdec) will allow a 4K 3D side-by-side video (8K x 2K) in H265 to be decoded on the GPU.